-This service area consists of the Forensic Biology Section, the Mitochondrial DNA Section, and the DNA Data Bank Section.
+This service area consists of the Forensic Biology, Mitochondrial DNA, and DNA Data Bank Sections.
 The Forensic Biology and Mitochondrial DNA Sections perform scientific analysis and examination of evidence as requested by state and local law enforcement agencies, medical examiners, and prosecutors, and as ordered by a court upon request of the defense.
 This includes laboratory examination, reporting the results, and, as required, providing testimony in courts of law.
 The DNA Data Bank Section maintains a DNA Data Bank as required by the Code of Virginia.

-This service area directly supports the Department's mission of providing laboratory services, supporting the ciminal justice system, and advancing the understanding of forensic science through its products and services.
+This service area directly supports the Department's mission of providing laboratory services, supporting the criminal justice system, and advancing the understanding of forensic science through its products and services.

-§ 9.1-903.
-Registration procedures

-§ 19.2-11.8.
-Submission of physical evidence recovery kits to the Department

-- § 19.2-11.10.
-Expungement of DNA profile - § 19.2-270.5.
-DNA profile admissible in criminal proceeding

-§ 19.2-310.2.
-Blood, saliva, or tissue sample required for DNA analysis upon conviction of certain crimes; fee

-§ 19.2-310.2:1.
-Saliva or tissue sample required for DNA analysis after arrest for a violent felony

-§ 19.2-310.3.
-Procedures for withdrawal of blood, saliva or tissue sample for DNA analysis

-§ 19.2-310.3:1.
-Procedures for taking saliva or tissue sample for DNA analysis

-- § 19.2-310.4.
+- § 9.1-1101.
+Powers and duties of the Department - § 16.1-299.1.
+Sample required for DNA analysis upon conviction or adjudication of felony - § 19.2-11.8.
+Submission of physical evidence recovery kits to the Department - § 19.2-11.10.
+Expungement of DNA profile - § 19.2-270.4.1 Storage, preservation and retention of human biological evidence in felony cases - § 19.2-310.2.
+Blood, saliva, or tissue sample required for DNA analysis upon conviction of certain crimes; fee - § 19.2-310.2:1.
+Saliva or tissue sample required for DNA analysis after arrest for a violent felony - § 19.2-310.3.
+Procedures for withdrawal of blood, saliva or tissue sample for DNA analysis - § 19.2-310.3:1.
+Procedures for taking saliva or tissue sample for DNA analysis - § 19.2-310.4.
 Procedures for conducting DNA analysis of blood, saliva or tissue sample - § 19.2-310.5.
 DNA data bank - § 19.2-310.6.
-Unauthorized uses of DNA data bank; forensic samples; penalties
+Unauthorized uses of DNA data bank; forensic samples; penalties - § 19.2-310.7.

-§ 19.2-310.7.
 Expungement when DNA taken for a conviction